Paul Grant (basketball)

 Paul Edward Grant (born January 6, 1974) is a retired American professional basketball player.
 He was born in Pittsburgh, Pennsylvania.

+Early life and career

 Grant attended Brother Rice High School in Michigan, and played at Boston College for three seasons, but then transferred to Wisconsin for his senior year.
 He was named honorable mention All-Big Ten after leading the Badgers in scoring, field goal percentage, and blocked shots.
 He also played in the Portsmouth Invitational Tournament and the Nike Desert Classic.